Skip to content

 Created At Version

 Each row tracks the version at which it was created.
+For rows that are later updated, this creation version remains the version in which the row first appeared; updates do not change it.
 The sequence uses run-length encoding for efficient storage, where each run specifies a span of consecutive rows and the version they were created in.

 Example: Fragment with 1000 rows created in version 5: